The Year Before Students Enrol at University

 Our first Open Days tend to be held in July for the following year of entry, and we offer several dates between September and December, usually on Saturdays, but sometimes with weekday options and Sundays too.
 Open Days are large scale events, with several thousand visitors at each, and we also offer smaller 'informal visit days' throughout the year.

-Your son or daughter can keep track of the progress of their applications and any offers received via UCAS Track.
+Your child can keep track of the progress of their applications and any offers received via UCAS Track.
 Offers must be accepted as a ‘firm’ (first) or ‘insurance’ (second) choice by certain dates, usually in the spring of the year of entry.
 These deadlines are set by UCAS and depend on when applicants received the last of their offers.
 When students make their firm and insurance choices, all other offers must be declined.

 The UCAS deadline for most courses is mid-late January of the year of entry.
 Deadline dates can vary for particular subjects, such as Medicine and some art and design programmes, so check key dates on the UCAS website or with your chosen university.
 The January deadline is the UCAS 'equal consideration' deadline, meaning universities will consider all applications received by that date.
 Universities may still accept later applications, but this will depend on demand for their courses.
 Very popular programmes may close to new applications.

 A Level results are usually published in mid-August, with BTEC results released from July onwards.
 University applicants holding conditional offers will find out if they have secured a place at their first choice university or their insurance choice.
-If your son or daughter does not meet the terms of their offer, or changes their mind about their chosen course, they can use the Clearing process.
+If your child does not meet the terms of their offer, or changes their mind about their chosen course, they can use the Clearing process.
 Clearing matches students without a university place to courses that still have vacancies.